-Rent commitments under various leases for office space, warehouses, land and buildings expire at varying dates from January 2018 to December 2026.
+Rent commitments under various leases for office space, warehouses, land and buildings expire at varying dates from January 2018 to June 2028.
 The terms of most of these leases are in the range of 3 to 5 years.
 Some of the Company's leases have rent escalations, rent holidays or contingent rent that are recognized on a straight-line basis over the entire lease term.
 Material leasehold improvements and other landlord incentives are amortized over the shorter of their economic lives or the lease term, including renewal periods, if reasonably assured.
 Certain annual rentals are subject to renegotiation, with certain leases renewable for varying periods.

-Lease periods for machinery and equipment range from 1 to 5 years.
+The terms for most machinery and equipment leases range from 3 to 5 years.